How To Make A Small Grocery Budget Stretch

 While Aldi is typically the cheapest grocery store to shop at if you have one in your area, you can still catch even better deals if you search the ad flyers.

-Yes, this might mean you are now considered a cherry-picker customer that has to shop at more than one grocery store during the week, but hey, that’s what it takes when you have a small grocery budget.
-Just don’t end up spending more on gas than what you’ll save on the cost using that ad.
+Yes, this might mean you are now considered a cherry-picker customer who has to shop at more than one grocery store during the week, but hey, that’s what it takes when you have a small grocery budget.
+Just don’t spend more on gas than what you’ll save on the cost using that ad.
 Use common sense when visiting multiple stores in your efforts to save money.

-Shopping the ads could save you hundreds of dollars during the course of the year, depending on the size of your family, the types of foods you usually buy, and how efficient you are when using the ads.
+Shopping the ads could save you hundreds of dollars during the year, depending on the size of your family, the types of foods you usually buy, and how efficient you are when using the ads.

 Go After Mark-downs

 Are you a bargain shopper?
-Going after the manager’s specials in the meat department, or other perishable food departments can help you get some great deals for a fraction of the original retail.
+Looking for the manager’s specials in the meat department or other perishable food departments can help you get great deals for a fraction of the original retail price.

 Buy the Generic Brands

-Do you usually settle with the name brand potato chips and national brand for a gallon of milk?
-The generic or store name brands are usually just as good, in most cases.
+Do you usually settle for the name-brand potato chips and national brand for a gallon of milk?
+In most cases, the generic or store-name brands are just as good and at lower prices.

 Here’s a little secret.
-A gallon of milk sold under the store name is in most cases the same milk sold under the national label because of a contract they have with the national milk producer.
-This secret can apply to many generic brands and can save you a chunk of money each week.
+A gallon of milk sold under the store name is, in most cases, the same milk sold under the national label because of their contract with the national milk producer.
+This secret can apply to many generic brands and their various products and save you a chunk of money each week.

 Don’t Buy Regular Retail Goods

-Try to stick to items that are discounted or you receive in your weekly mailbox grocery sales flyers.
-Try to avoid purchasing regular retail items that you are sure to find on sale at another retail store for much cheaper.
+Try to stick to discounted items you receive in your weekly mailbox grocery sale items flyers.
+Avoid purchasing regular retail items you will find on sale at another retail store for much cheaper.
+Now, some stores are sending out magazines with coupons, like Smith’s!
+We’ve received two mail flyers from Krogers this week, and their local store brand is Smiths.

 Shop Alone

 Shopping alone can be crucial to help you stretch out your budget.
-You don’t have all the distractions from kids fighting or begging for that candy bar or costly brand of cereal.
-Also, you’ll be less likely to accidentally grab hot salsa instead of the mild version you want as an example of mismanaging the various items purchased during your shopping trip.
+You don’t have all the distractions from kids fighting or begging for that candy bar or costly breakfast cereals.
+Also, you’ll be less likely to accidentally grab hot salsa instead of the mild version you want due to being distracted.

 Don’t Shop Hungry

 Everyone has heard this line before, and it’s true.
 Don’t shop when you’re hungry.
-Everything tends to look good when you are hungry, and before you know it you’ll have a grocery cart full of junk well outside your budget.
+Everything looks good when you are hungry; before you know it, you’ll have a grocery cart full of junk well outside your budget.

 Make Meal Plans

-Making meal plans is one of the best ways to help with your budget shopping.
-It helps you find common ingredients in meal plans so that you can use them when making a number of different meals.
+Making meal plans is one of the best ways to help with budget shopping.
+It lets you find common or similar ingredients in meal plans and use them when making several meals.

 It also helps you from tossing meaningless items into your cart that can be skipped.
-Most of us are tempted to buy things we want but really don’t need.
-If you shop based on what is needed to complete the weekly menu plans you’ll be surprised how much can be saved and how the family will eat more healthy meals.
+Most of us are tempted to buy things we want but don’t need.
+If you shop based on what is required to complete the weekly menu plans, you’ll be surprised at how much can be saved and how the family will eat healthier meals.

 Stick to the List

-Now that you have the meal plan on your list, stick to it.
-Don’t pick up those impulse buys that are so tempting.
+Now that you have the meal plan items you need on your list, stick to it.
+Avoid making those tempting impulse buys.

 Look for the Value (Cost per Ounce)

-Be a smarter shopper by reviewing what the cost of the item really is.
-Most retail stores have a cost per ounce on the price tag to help you compare brands and package sizes of similar foods.
+Be a smarter shopper by reviewing the item’s real cost.
+Most retail stores have a cost per ounce on the price posted on the face of the shelves.
+Use the cost per ounce to help you compare brands and package sizes of similar foods.
 Pick up the one with a lower cost per ounce to save extra pennies.
+Often, that means buying in larger quantities.
+Mark has cereal with bananas each morning.
+He’s found that the large bags available at Walmart have a lower cost per ounce, so those are the ones he buys.

-Buying low-priced fatty proteins such as eggs, beans, and rice, are a great way for making meals go further.
-They are not only a cheap way to go, but more filling at the same time.
+Buying low-priced fatty proteins such as eggs, beans, and rice is a great way to make meals go further.
+They are not only cheap but also more filling.
+I realize eggs have gone up and then down in price.
+But they are still an excellent price for the protein.

 Drink More Water

-Choose to drink more water out of a Brita or water filter.
-This can keep you from purchasing not only cases of water, but drinking more water each day instead of soda pop and juice that you really don’t need to be drinking.
+Choose to drink more water from a Brita or water filter.
+This can keep you from purchasing cases of water, and prompt you to drink more water each day instead of soda pop and juice that you really don’t need to be drinking.

 Drinking more water also fills you up faster and keeps you from eating more food than you should.